MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

 # Learning by Doing:
 ## Build (Short tutorial)
 Create a basic board/grid suitable for chess, snakes & ladders, etc.
-Cells are spawned from an Asset Template into a parent “BoardRoot” when a player enters the world.
+Cells are spawned from an Asset Template into a parent “Board Root Entity” when a player enters the world.
 We’ll track all cells in an array and place items at a cell’s center.

 We’ll write three scripts: